AxisCommunications/acap-documentation/docs/axis-devices-and-compatibility/index.md

 ## Software compatibility

-An ACAP application is software compatible with AXIS OS if the APIs and other ACAP Runtime features are available in the specific AXIS OS release.
+An ACAP application is software compatible with AXIS OS if the APIs and other runtime features are available in the specific AXIS OS release.
 The availability of APIs in AXIS OS depends on both the AXIS OS version and the device itself since some APIs are only relevant for certain devices.
 For example, the Video capture API is only available on devices with an image